-Why Should I Get My Annual Wellness Exams?
+Why Should I Expect My Annual Women's Wellness Exam?

-Just as you should visit your dentist for regular cleanings twice a year and you should see your regular doctor for an annual checkup, the same rules apply when seeing a gynecologist.
-Even if you aren’t dealing with symptoms you should still visit your gynecologist once a year for your annual wellness checkup.
+You should visit your women's health specialist once a year for your annual wellness checkup.
 It’s one of the best ways to maintain good health and to detect problems early on.

 Check your vital signs: This includes blood pressure and weight.
 We will calculate your BMI (body mass index) for you.